gslab-econ/gslab_make/gslab_make_dev/README.md

 # Link logging functions

-#### The following function is used to log linking activity and information about input files.
-The logs are intended to facilitate the reproducibility of research.
+<b>The following function is used to log linking activity and information about input files.
+The logs are intended to facilitate the reproducibility of research.</b>

 <br>